-The Guardian was a children’s magazine published monthly by the Sisters of Providence from 1916 to the late 1950s.
+The Guardian was a children’s magazine published monthly by the Sisters of Providence from 1916 until 1959.
 The Guardian was distributed widely in schools throughout the Archdiocese of Kingston and beyond.
 Proceeds from the sale of the magazine helped support St. Mary’s of the Lake Orphanage.
 In 1919 a year’s subscription cost 25 cents, increasing over the years to 50 cents in 1954.

 Children not only read the publication but also contributed to it in the form of letters, stories and poems.
 The Guardian also contained religious teaching, moral stories, obituaries, coverage of school events and articles about the Sisters’ various missions.
 The magazine proved to be so popular with the Kingston public that the Printing Room was commonly referred to as the “Guardian Office”.